 Several other learned bodies of the victorian era also benefited from Redwood's zeal and energy.
 He was secretary of the Cavendish Society from its inception in 1846, joint secretary of the Chemical Society from 1852 to 1865.
 He became one of the first public analysts after the Food and Drugs Act 1875 established such posts.
 When the Society of Public Analysts was established the year previously, he was elected its first President.
 He was re-elected two years later, but resigned in office along with a Vice-President and the Treasurer in a dispute over an article in that society's journal the Analyst.

 After his retirement in 1885, he received the title of Emeritus Professor by unanimous vote of the Council of the Pharmaceutical Society.
 He moved back to the family home in Boverton, which he had inherited, but still continued to lecture.
 His last public appearance was appropriately at the Pharmaceutical Conference in Cardiff in 1891, as he himself remarked, a very different Cardiff from the one he had left in 1823.
 He died at home on 5th March 1892 and is buried in Llantwit Major churchyard.

-As the Welsh School of Pharmacy moves towards its first centenary it continues the educational principle followed by Redwood and provides a teaching programme directly applicable to the needs of the community.
+As the School of Pharmacy and Pharmaceutical Sciences moves towards its first centenary it continues the educational principle followed by Redwood and provides a teaching programme directly applicable to the needs of the community.